 Or little fingers…

-Shoot side on and ask your subject positioned behind to rest his or her face forward on their partner’s back and look toward camera.
+Shoot side on and ask your subject positioned behind to rest his or her face forward on their partner’s back and look toward the camera.

-I could keep going but I’ll share my vision in images instead!
+I could keep going, but I’ll share my vision in images instead!

-Photo Tip: There are so many different photos that can be achieved from one simple pose just by varying your framing.
+Photo Tip: There are so many different photos that can be achieved from one simple couple pose just by varying your framing.
 Zoom in to frame close; use a wide lens to include the environment whilst still being fairly close to your subjects (eg. 35mm); step back and include their whole body, clasped hands, fingers entwined.

-Ask couples to touch noses.
+For this pose, ask couples to touch noses.

 I love this pose because it’s a more casual version of everyone lined up for the camera.